Beckon Hill Farms

 Great guardian of his harem of cows and heifers.

-Likes: fresh-picked apples, heirloom variety summer squash and being first in line.
+Likes: Fresh-picked apples, heirloom variety summer squash and being first in line.

-Dislikes: seeing pigs get apples, seeing chickens get squash, and anyone being ahead of him at treat time.
+Dislikes: Seeing pigs get apples, seeing chickens get squash, and anyone being ahead of him at treat time.

 Juliette